このブロックは画面サイズによって見た目が変化する特殊なブロックです

 Notice to the Visitors

-• You may be asked to wait in case of congestion inside the villa.
+- Entry may be delayed during periods of congestion inside the villa.

-• No eating, drinking, smoking, photography, and video shooting on the premises.
+- Eating, drinking, smoking, photography, and video recording are strictly prohibited on the premises.

-• Set your mobile or smartphone at silent mode and refrain from speaking over the telephone while in the villa.
+- Please set your mobile phone to silent mode and refrain from making phone calls while inside the villa.

-• There are no toilets.
-Please use those on the Ohara Museum of Art premises or other public toilets nearby.
+- Restroom facilities are not available at the villa.
+Please use those located on the Ohara Museum of Art premises or nearby public facilities.

-• Do not touch the exhibits, furniture, and fittings.
+- Please do not touch the exhibits, furniture, or architectural fittings.

-• The villa is inaccessible by wheelchair as the building is preserved in its original form.
+- Please note that the villa is not wheelchair accessible, as the building is preserved in its original historical form.

 Access